Anthonios-Deeb/AI-Cyber-Agent-for-Good/README.md

 ---

 ## 🧠 Models

-### 🔹 Baseline: Random Forest
-- Trained on numerical features from the CTU-13 flows
-- Fast and interpretable, but lacks contextual understanding

 ### 🔸 SOTA: LLaMA 2 7B + LoRA
 - Fine-tuned on flow metadata → instruction/output format